konstructio/colony-docs/docs/install/colony-prod/install-colony.md

     sudo usermod -aG docker $USER
     ```

-After running the command you might need to exit your current session and start new one.
-To test whether your user account has access to the Docker daemon,run
+After running the command you might need to exit your current session and start a new one.
+To test whether your user account has access to the Docker daemon,run:

     ```bash
     docker run docker.io/hello-world